laurelschwulst/elventy-laurel/e/kiki-bouba-and-beyond.md

   - writing
 year: ["2023"]
 context: 'This is an adapted mirror of an article in the form of an interactive quiz, originally commissioned and published for <a href="https://www.nytimes.com/interactive/2023/06/28/arts/kiki-bouba-effect.html" target="_blank">The New York Times</a> ↗ on June 28, 2023.'
-footer: 'Special thanks to the Surfacing team at the Times — Tala Safie, Josephine Sedgewick, Alicia DeSantis, Alice Fang, and Amanda Webster.
-And to Kelly McCormick, Aditya Shukla, Mami Nakanishi, Max Bittker, and Meg Miller.'
+footer: "Special thanks to the Surfacing team at the Times — Tala Safie, Josephine Sedgewick, Alicia DeSantis, Alice Fang, and Amanda Webster.
+And to Kelly McCormick, Aditya Shukla, Mami Nakanishi, Max Bittker, and Meg Miller."
 related_projects:
   - how-to-build-a-bird-kite.md
 ---

 Maybe you’ve heard of the “kiki/bouba” effect — it’s a classic psycho-linguistics experiment that explores the relationship between nonsense words and abstract shapes.

 The psychologist Wolfgang Kohler observed the phenomenon in the late 1920s, using the made-up words “takete” and “maluma.”

 <figure>
     <img src="/assets/media/takete-maluma.png" alt="TBD" />